gaehlerm/SoftwareEngineering/README.md

 Of course, this can be avoided using the final keyword in some programming languages.
 But it is just another example, why in my opinion inheritance should be avoided.
 As I said, there is just too much that can go wrong with inheritance.

 In inheritance, the derived class inherits all the functions from the base class.
 This might be more than what is actually required.
 The interface of the derived class is bigger than it has to be.
-This is bad as it violates the Interface Segregation Principle, see chapter //?.
+This is bad as it violates the Interface Segregation Principle, see chapter on SOLID principles.
 Having to write tests for unused functions in the interface is only one of the problems.

 ## Advantages of Inheritance

+There are quite few advantages and none of them justify using inheritance.

 ### Code reuse